 We are so proud to be partnering with the Northern Illinois Food Bank at our Illinois Farm to School Day on March 3.
 Every ticket purchased for our Farmhouse Fete will help feed those in need in our communities through the Northern Illinois Food Bank.
 We cannot think of a better partner, or a more important cause!
 See you at the Fete!

-Join us for a day and evening of celebration and learning on March 3rd at the Northern Illinois Food Bank as we charge into spring with Farm to School Day!
-There’s something for everyone starting in the morning with trainings for school staff, leading into an afternoon of education and activities on gardening and local foods, then ending with our keynote speaker, Shawna Coronado and an after-celebration: The Farmhouse Fete!
+On March 3rd, there’s something for everyone starting in the morning with accredited trainings for school staff, leading into an afternoon of family education and activities on gardening and local foods.
+Later, join us for our keynote speaker, Shawna Coronado and an after-celebration: The Farmhouse Fete!

-Whether you’re familiar with the Farm to School movement, or interested in discovering what all the fuss is about, we have activities, fun and education for you!
+Whether you’re familiar with the Farm to School movement, or interested in discovering how we can help you change young children’s eating habits, we have activities, fun and education for you!

 School lunch has a new partner.
 Join us to see what the future of school lunch looks like!